Table of Contents

-The apostle Paul in 1 Corinthians 7:10-16 says, “Now to the married I command, yet not I but the Lord: A wife is not to depart from her husband.
+The apostle Paul in 1 Corinthians 7 gave the following Council, “Now to the married I command, yet not I but the Lord: A wife is not to depart from her husband.
 But even if she does depart, let her remain unmarried or be reconciled to her husband.
 And a husband is not to divorce his wife.
 But to the rest I, not the Lord, say: If any brother has a wife who does not believe, and she is willing to live with him, let him not divorce her.
 And a woman who has a husband who does not believe, if he is willing to live with her, let her not divorce him.”

 Paul is basically saying here that if a married couple ends up having different views, where one is a believer and the other is not, as long as they are willing to live together, they should do so.
 He even states that the example of the believing spouse could win over the unbelieving spouse to the truth.

 Check out our Bible Answers page for more information on a variety of topics.